 - The amount of the last transaction made on the account and the payment method used to pay.

-Please email all of this to firstname.lastname@example.org from the administrative email address on the account and we can reactivate password reset emails.
+Please contact support and we can reactivate password reset emails.